-Application note: The client applications (as defined in [2]) and cryptographic module (as defined in [1]) are implemented as one TOE.
+Application note: The client applications and cryptographic module (as defined in [1]) are implemented as one TOE.
 This threat relates to the interaction between the client application and the cryptographic module.
 Thus, this threat is not applicable.

 T.DataMod Unauthorised modification of client application data (from [1])